acmater/exmoset/README.md

 ### Continuous
 Continuous labels where the value can be any real number.
 Examples include electronic spatial extent, dipole moment, and free energy.
 Uses the continuous entropy estimator

-## Entropy Estimation
+## References
-Details for how entropy is estimated and associated papers are provided throughout the codebase, but particular mention to the entropy estimators package of Paul Broderson for its implementation of continuous entropy estimation (https://github.com/paulbrodersen/entropy_estimators).
+Almost all code in this work is original and based on the work of the following authors.

+The exception is continuous entropy estimation which is provided by Paul Broderson's entropy estimators package (https://github.com/paulbrodersen/entropy_estimators).